crashoverride777/swifty-rate/README.md

 # SwiftyRate

 iOS 11 note: Apple has updated the app store guidlines and it seems that with iOS 11 it is no longer allowed to show custom review prompts.
 I assume this also will apply to tvOS which sucks a bit because SKStoreReviewController is not supported on tvOS.
-This means I will mostly delete this repostitory once iOS 11 is released because using SKStoreReviewController is 1 line of code.
-Please bear this in mind when downloading.

 A simple helper to show a SKStoreReviewController (iOS only) or custom rate game/app UIAlertController.
 This helper can be used on both iOS and tvOS.